geoschem/GCClassic/docs/source/gcc-guide/06-output/log-files.rst

 simulation requires, thus speeding up the data downloading process.

-For more information, please see the :ref:`dry-run-simulation` chapter.
+For more information, please see the :ref:`dry run <dry-run>` chapter.

 .. _outfiles-hemco-log: